-On May 6, 2020, the Government of British Columbia announced a four phase plan for re-opening the province.
-The plan is somewhat unique in comparison to other provincial re-opening plans, as only a small number of sectors in British Columbia were closed by public health order.
+British Columbia is following a four phase Restart Plan for re-opening the province (available here), first announced on May 6, 2020.
+The Plan is somewhat unique in comparison to other provincial re-opening plans, as only a small number of sectors in British Columbia were closed by public health order.

-Sectors that were previously ordered closed will be asked to work with WorkSafeBC to develop plans to reopen safely and in compliance with public health orders.
-WorkSafeBC is developing industry-specific guidance to help employers bring workers and customers back safely.
+Sectors that were previously ordered closed are still expected to work with WorkSafeBC to develop plans to reopen safely and in compliance with public health orders.
+WorkSafeBC has developed industry-specific guidance to help employers bring workers and customers back safely.

 Any business restarting operations must ensure it is in compliance with the provincial health officer’s orders and all applicable occupational health and safety guidance provided by WorkSafeBC.

 Phase 4 will only be achieved once the threat of COVID-19 has been significantly diminished through widespread vaccination, broad successful treatment, evidence of community immunity, or the equivalent.

 Consistent with other provinces, Alberta has adopted a staged approach to reopening businesses and services, announced on April 30, 2020 as the Province’s its Relaunch Strategy in responding to the COVID-19 pandemic (available here).
 The approach involves three stages, with the first having commenced on May 14.
 Stage 2 began on Friday, June 12.